AHaliq/MorphismMeetupsNotes/1-pre-req.typ

 #theorem(
   name: "Sections are Monic, Retractions are Epic", )[Sections are monomorphisms and retractions are epimorphisms.
-We call them #emph("split monomorphisms") and #emph("split epimorphisms") respectively to emphasize this property.
+We call them _split monomorphisms_ and _split epimorphisms_ respectively to emphasize this property.
   $
     dim(forall cal(C).)
 Section(s dim(in cal(C)(X,Y)), r dim(in cal(C)(Y,X))) => Monic(s) and Epic(r)
   $